philltran/message_private/README.txt

 DEVELOPMENT & TEST
 ------------------
+ * Create og permissions and permission checking for private messages.
+ * Auto set the group in views code for group messages or provide warning.
+ * Integrate with Help or Advanced Help module to hold all instructions.
- * Combine "Inbox", "Sent" and "Group" as sub-tabs under one called "Messages"
+ * Combine "Inbox", "Sent" and "Group" as sub-tabs under one called "Messages".
- * Add "Messages" tab to message entity view
+ * Add "Messages" tab to private_message entity view.
  * Add to admin screen the option to turn on or off email notifications.
 Also per user basis using a flag on user account.
  * Threads can be created using a hidden message reference field that gets